Skip to main content

 ROI Analysis

-The cost of in-state tuition at Western New Mexico University is $7,868.
-One year after graduation, the median earnings are $42,262.
-Five years after graduation, the median earnings are $31,166, and ten years after graduation, the median earnings are $39,095.
-The median debt for students is $23,000.
+The annual tuition at Western New Mexico University is $7,868.
+One year after graduation, alumni earn a median of $42,262.
+Five years after graduation, the median earnings are $31,166, and ten years after, the median earnings are $39,095.
+The median debt for graduates is $23,000.

 Generated from College Scorecard & IPEDS data